 Zapier is an online automation tool that allows anyone to connect their favorite apps on the internet using triggers and actions.
 It's great for automating repetitive tasks and the visual interface makes it easy to build "Zaps".

-With MonkeyLearn, all your text processing can handled.
+With MonkeyLearn, all your text processing can be handled.
 You can build a process to automatically classify or extract text, train a model, deploy it, or upload new samples.
 See some examples here 💡.

 To build Zaps with MonkeyLearn, you will need to do is connect your account in Zapier with your MonkeyLearn account, and then you will need to use the model ID of whatever model you want to process text with.